How to Protect Your Home While on Vacation

 Trim trees and shrubs.
 Especially if trees are close to the house, keep lower branches six to 10 feet above ground level to make access to the roof or upper-story windows difficult.
 Keep brushes at windowsill height so burglars can’t hide behind them.

 Stop it.
-The mail, newspaper, the UPS delivery from the Home Shopping Channel or Amazon. ( A sure give away that you’re not home is the attempted delivery tag left on your door by the delivery person.)
+Put the mail, the newspaper, the UPS delivery from the Home Shopping Channel or Amazon.
+(A sure give away that you’re not home is the attempted delivery tag left on your door by the delivery person.) on hold.
 Alternatively, have a trusted neighbor or relative watch the house and pick up the items.
 Be sure to ask them to pick-up any throwaway papers tossed on the driveway too.

 A four-legged alarm.
 You may want to board Fido or Fluffy while you’re away, but police report that burglars often avoid homes if they think a dog or other animal is inside.
 Consider having a pet sitter visit who can also pick up advertisements thrown on the driveway, park their car in the driveway while they are there and turn on lights, etc. They may be a good alternative to boarding.
 If you want the look of a big dog, but don’t have one, place a beware of dog sign on the side gate.
 To make the sign seem legitimate, place a large dog bowl and chain where someone peering over or through the gate can see it.

 Alarming?
 Setting up your home with an alarm system has a cost associated with it.
-Some alert police or a security company if a breach.
+Some alert police or a security company if a breach is detected.
 New systems such as Ring can be programmed to send a video alert to your phone when particular circumstances occur such as a car in the driveway or a person at the door.
-A sign that an alarm is present – even if it’s not – is a deterrent.
+A sign that an alarm is present – even if it’s not – is also a deterrent.

-Tire Tracks.
-If your driveway is not plowed when it’s snowing, ask your neighbor to create tire tracks on your driveway by driving on it, so it looks you are home.
+Tire tracks.
+If your driveway is not plowed when it’s snowing, ask your neighbor to create tire tracks on your driveway by driving on it, so it looks like you are home.

 Bar the (sliding) door.
 Place a rod inside the track to back up the door lock.